 This tab is only available if you have the Optimal Power Flow (OPF) add-on tool for PowerWorld Simulator.
-This tab displays the MW marginal cost for the bus when performing an OPF solution.
+This tab displays the MW marginal cost (Locational Marginal Price) for the bus when performing an OPF solution.
+The page also breaks down the LMP into its cost components.